Sherwood Gorbach

-Sherwood Leslie Gorbach (born 1934) is an Emeritus Professor at Tufts University School of Medicine.
+Sherwood Leslie Gorbach (October 25, 1934 – December 7, 2024) was an American academic who was Emeritus Professor at Tufts University School of Medicine.
 He was editor-in-chief of the journal Clinical Infectious Diseases from 2000 to 2016.

 Education

-He graduated from Brandeis University in 1955, and completed his MD at Tufts University School of Medicine in 1962.
+Gorbach graduated from Brandeis University in 1955, and completed his MD at Tufts University School of Medicine in 1962.

 Lactobacillus rhamnosus GG

 Lactobacillus rhamnosus GG (ATCC 53103) is a strain of Lactobacillus rhamnosus that was isolated in 1983 from the intestinal tract of a healthy human by Gorbach and Barry Goldin; the 'GG' derives from the first letters of their surnames.

+Death

+Gorbach died on December 7, 2024, at the age of 90.

 Awards

-He was awarded the Alexander Fleming Award for Lifetime Achievement from the Infectious Diseases Society of America in 2007.
+Gorbach was awarded the Alexander Fleming Award for Lifetime Achievement from the Infectious Diseases Society of America in 2007.